Nisame8344/video_editor/README.md

-# video_editor
+# VideoEditor-POC
-Created with CodeSandbox
+This repository contains a fully customised video editor with all controls made in React JS.